 There are certain reviews mandated in the Education Code for the data system.
-All reports must also be submitted in accordance with Government Code Section 9795 and be sent as indicated on the California Agency Reports website to the Secretary of the Senate, Chief Clerk of the Assembly, and the Office of Legislative Counsel21.
+All reports must also be submitted in accordance with Government Code Section 9795 and be sent as indicated on the California Agency Reports website to the Secretary of

-Type of Review Entity Timeline Education Code Reference Regular reports to the Governor and Legislature on the implementation of the data system Governing Board Annual Education Code Section 10866(d)(9) Review of the appropriateness and efficacy of the Government Operations Agency continuing to house the managing entityOffice after July 1, 2026 Governing Board July 2026 Education Code Section 10862(c)(1) Recommendation to move the Officemanaging entity under the administration of another state department or agency Governing Board July 2026 Education Code Section 10862(c)(2) Ensuring regular reporting and external evaluations of the efficacy of the data system in fulfilling its purpose managing- entityThe Office Annual Education Code Section 10867(b)(2)(C) Conducting an annual student experience audit related to navigating the transition from The Officemanaging entity Annual Education Code Section 10867(b)(5)(A)
+Type of Review Entity Timeline Education Code Reference Regular reports to the Governor and Legislature on the implementation of the data system Governing Board Annual Education Code Section 10866(d)(9) Review of the appropriateness and efficacy of the Government Operations Agency continuing to house the Office after July 1, 2026 Governing Board July 2026 Education Code Section 10862(c)(1) Recommendation to move the Office under the administration of another state department or agency Governing Board July 2026 Education Code Section 10862(c)(2) Ensuring regular reporting and external evaluations of the efficacy of the data system in fulfilling its purpose The Office Annual Education Code Section 10867(b)(2)(C) Conducting an annual student experience audit related to navigating the transition from secondary education to higher education The Office Annual Education Code Section 10867(b)(5)(A)

-21 A one-page executive summary shall be included with the report, along with the website of the state agency (where the report can be downloaded and a telephone number to call to order a hard copy of the report).
+$^{^{21}}$ A one-page executive summary shall be included with the report, along with the website of the state agency (where the report can be downloaded and a telephone number to call to order a hard copy of the report).
 The report must also be posted at the agency's website.

-secondary education to higher education

-Assessing the feasibility of subsuming the operation of operational tools that are currently administered by other agencies, and reporting findings to the Governing Board, The Officemanaging entity By July 2026 Education Code Section 10867(b)(5)(E)
+Assessing the The Office By July 2026 Education Code

+feasibility of Section

+subsuming the 10867(b)(5)(E)

+operation of

+operational tools that

+are currently

+administered by other

+agencies, and

+reporting findings to

+the Governing Board,

-the Legislature, and the Governor
+the Legislature, and

+the Governor